 Many banks charge for their online banking and you may be paying as much as $7 to $8 per month for online banking.
 They also may charge an additional amount up to $6 for the payment of each bill.
 However, many banks now offer free online banking to avoid these fees.

-You should always keep in your mind that it is much easier to save money as compared to making money.
+You should always keep in mind that it is much easier to save money as compared to making money.
 You need to work hard to make money.
 If any banking system is eating into your earned money, than take the money away from that institution.
 Always keep yourself well informed about how much you are paying in fees and other transaction costs.

 For teaching about banking please see: